kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	A. Pre-clotting is not required before use - T
 	B. It allows tissue ingrowth and neo-intima formation - T
 	C. It is a hydrophobic-non-elastic polymer - T
-	D. Platelet deposition can occur on its surface - T
+	D. Platelet deposition can occur on its surface
-	E. It is used in the creation of arteriovenous (AV) fistulae - F
+	E. It is used in the creation of arteriovenous (AV) fistulae - T

-#### Answer: E. It is used in the creation of arteriovenous (AV) fistulae - ?
+#### Answer: E. It is used in the creation of arteriovenous (AV) fistulae - *FALSE* = D. Platelet deposition can occur on its surface - TRUE
+- Smooth inert surface of PTFE as well as negatively charged surface inhibits platelet deposition
+	- Bleeding can sometimes be a problem through pores made by suture needles

 ### Q133
 Which of the following features is found with a _large pulmonary embolus_ (PE)?